LeonAaron/Portfolio/Fortune Trivia Game/README.md

 After cloning the repository, navigate to the Fortune Trivia Game folder:

-cd Java/Gift\ Of\ Fortune\ Game/
+cd Portfolia/Fortune\ Trivia\ Game/

 ### 3. Open in your IDE:

 You can now open this project in any Java-compatible IDE (such as IntelliJ IDEA or Eclipse) to start working with or running the game.

-**How to Run the Program**
+### How to Run the Program
 Open the project in your IDE.
-Locate the MainFortune.java file in the src directory.
+Locate the **MainFortune.java** file in the src directory.
 Run the MainFortune class.
 This will start the game.
-The game will automatically present a hint and ask the player to guess the answer.
+After selecting a random prize for the round, the game will automatically present a hint and ask the player to guess the answer.
 Based on the answer, you will receive feedback on whether the guess was correct or not.

-**Game Settings**
+### Game Settings
+Can be customized in MainFortune.py

-Question categories: The game can randomly select questions from different categories (e.g., "Phrase", "Movie Title", "Animal", etc.). <br>
+Question Categories: The game can randomly select questions from different categories if **Question.generateRandomCategory()** is input.
-Rounds: Each round presents a question with a hint.
-You need to guess the correct answer. <br>
+                     Can select specific category by inputing category name (Ex.
+"Movie Title").
+                     May use all categories by omitting input.
+Number of Tries: User can customize number of guesses per word.
+Number of Turns: Customize total number of turns in a game.
+Starting Net Worth: Modify starting net worth.

+**Example Setup**
+FortuneGame game = new FortuneGame(questions, 3, 10, 0, "Phrase");

+questions: references static attribute within QuestionFortune class that contains all question objects in array list.
+3: Total tries per turn.
+10: Total turns per game.
+0: Starting net worth.
+"Phrase": Specific category selection.

-Scoring: Players receive points for every correct answer. <br>
+Scoring: Players receive points/prizes for every correctly guessed word.

-**Example Gameplay**
+### Example Gameplay

 Example 1 <br>
 Hint: "A common greeting." <br>